spree/spree_klaviyo/README.md

 3. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Configuration

+Go to [Klaviyo section in Spree Commerce documentation](https://spreecommerce.org/docs/integrations/klaviyo) for more information.

 ## Developing